zacharysgoldberg/zacharysgoldberg/README.md

 <h1 align="center">Hi, I'm Zach</h1>

-<h3> I specialize in Data Analytics and  Engineering, with over 4 years of experience working on cutting-edge, mission-critical projects in the Aerospace and Defense industry.</h3>
+<h3> I specialize in Data Analytics and  Engineering, with over 4 years of experience working on mission-critical projects in the Aerospace and Defense industry.</h3>

 - 💡 I enjoy solving complex problems with data, building scalable systems, and automating everything.